NEWWAVE CAFFÈ ANIMALS OF THE WORLD

 The magnificent one

 The name of the Cuban butterfly Phoebis avellaneda pays homage to the writer Avellaneda.
 Its wings shine in shades of deep yellow and red.

 The red and black wings of the rare Fountainea nobilis peralta from Costa Rica present onlookers with charming elegance.

 The secretive one

-The stylish cups show four species of tropical fish native to the Great Barrier Reef.
+The modern cups show four species of tropical fish native to the Great Barrier Reef that characterise this fascinating underwater world.
 Brightly coloured clownfish, surgeonfish, triggerfish and Moorish idols dart over the unique NewWave design.

-The Moorish idol
+The Moorish Idol